AI CODE REVIEW

 Continuous Improvement: AI systems continually learn from previous code analyses and are updated with new data sets, which supports the ongoing refinement of the review process, leading to better performance over time.

-Cost-Effectiveness: By reducing the workload of software development teams, AI-driven code reviews can decrease costs associated with manpower and resources while expediting the development cycle.
+Cost-Effectiveness: By man and resources and the workload of software development teams, AI-driven code reviews can decrease costs associated with manpower and resources while expediting the development cycle.

 For additional insights into the impact and advantages of AI-driven code reviews in modern software development, browse this informative article on AI-Driven Code Review: Enhancing Developer Productivity.